Organizations and Service in Our Parish

 The Meadville Catholic Community provides a variety of services to address the spiritual and material needs of individuals in the local community.
 Examples include:

-St. Nicholas Tree (Formerly the Angel Tree): At Christmas parishioners can pull envelopes off a Christmas tree and purchase gifts for those children in need.
+St. Nicholas Tree: At Christmas parishioners can pull envelopes off a Christmas tree and purchase gifts for those children in need.

 Meadville Soup Kitchen: The Meadville Soup Kitchen is held weekdays at Stone United Methodist Church on the Diamond.
 We send three teams to help serve different days of the month as well as providing food and monetary donations.